Vulnerability as Ideology

 In Part Three, he argues that the new ideology of the vulnerable subject is a paradox that results from the decay of liberalism as its internal contradictions have worked themselves out.

 The politics of national sovereignty provide the solution to the disastrous geopolitics that flow from the failure of cosmopolitan globalism, argues Philip Cunliffe.
-This is the text of a lecture of a lecture given to the Academy 2022 on 16 July 2022.
+This is the transcript of a lecture given to the Academy 2022 on 16 July 2022.

 The framing of the war in Ukraine by liberals as all about them and their identification with the vulnerable is an important driving force of war fever in the West.
 However, Peter Ramsay argues that conservatives engage in a comparable cultural narcissism.
 A recent talk by Frank Furedi in which he linked NATO intervention in Ukraine to moral rearmament in the West, only to backtrack subsequently, exemplifies the limitations of conservative cultural critique for those in search of a new democratic politics.